 Atlas Copco Nitrogen Generators

-When compared with traditional delivery of nitrogen bottles or a bulk tank top up, an on-site nitrogen generation system can produce industrial nitrogen at a fraction of the cost.
-This can be achieved by using either excess capacity from your existing compressed air supply, or a new, stand alone compressed air system.
+When compared with traditional delivery of nitrogen bottles or a bulk tank top up, on-site nitrogen generation solutions can produce industrial gas at a fraction of the cost.
+This can be achieved by using either excess capacity from your existing industrial compressed air supply, or a new, stand alone compressed air solution.

-At Design Air we can help you determine if an on site nitrogen generation is right for you, and how much costs savings you could achieve by doing so.
+At Design Air we can help you determine if on-site gas generation is right for you, and how much cost savings you could achieve by implementing these industrial solutions.

-How do I Determine if On Site Nitrogen Generation is Worth it?
+How do I Determine if On Site Industrial Nitrogen Generation is Worth it?

 Determine Your Average Nitrogen Usage / Flowrate

-The first step to determine if on site Nitrogen Generation is worth while for you is to try and determine how much Nitrogen you are using.
-An easy and quick way to determine your average usage is to tally up the total m3 of Nitrogen you have used over a given period of time (either add up the total m3 of bottles used or look on your bill for total delivered m3) and divide this by the total number of hours nitrogen was in use over this period.
+The first step to determine if on site Nitrogen Generation is worthwhile for you is to try and determine how much industrial gas you are using.
+An easy and quick way to determine your average usage is totally up the total m3 of Nitrogen you have used over a given process period (either add up the total m3 of bottles used or look on your bill for total delivered m3) and divide this by the total number of hours the gas was in use over this period.

-So for example, lets say you used 2 x 146m3 bottle banks per week for a laser cutter and the Nitrogen was in use 8am-5pm Monday to Friday.
-This would equate to an average usage of 292m3 / (9hrs x 5 days) = 6.48m3/hr average nitrogen usage.
+So, for example, let’s say you used 2 x 146m3 bottle banks per week for a laser cutter, and the Nitrogen was in use 8am-5pm Monday to Friday.
+This would equate to an average usage of 292m3 / (9hrs x 5 days) = 6.48m3/hr average gas usage.

 Calculate Your Existing Nitrogen Supply Costs

-Next, you should try to determine how much you are currently spending with your Nitrogen gas supplier per month on average.
+Next, you should try to determine how much you are currently spending with your industrial gas suppliers per month on average.

-This should be easy enough to determine by reviewing the regular bills you receive from your Nitrogen gas supplier.
+This should be easy enough to determine by reviewing the regular bills you receive from your current provider supplier.
 Typically, you will find that you incur more than just the cost of the gas itself; the “true cost” includes many ancillary fees:

-- Rental Costs for Bottle Banks / Bulk Storage System
+• Rental Costs for Bottle Banks / Bulk Storage Solutions

-- Hidden waste costs (e.g., “boil-off” from liquid tanks, or returning high-pressure cylinders with 10% of the gas remaining to prevent contamination)
+• Hidden waste costs (e.g., “boil-off” from liquid tanks, or returning high-pressure cylinders with 10% of the industrial gas remaining to prevent contamination)

 So for our example above of using 1 x bottle bank per week, over one month, you could be looking at;